Split-or-decompose: Improved FPT branching algorithms for maximum agreement forests: Existing branching strategies

 We start with two unrooted trees $T$ and $T'$ on $X$.
 The high-level idea is to progressively cut edges in one of the trees, say $T'$, to obtain a forest $F'$ (initially $F'=T'$) with an increasing number of components, until it becomes an \emph{agreement} forest for $T$ and $T'$.
 Each edge cut increases the size of the forest by 1.
 Hence, to determine whether there exists an agreement forest with at most $k$ components, we can make at most $k-1$ edge cuts in $T'$.
-At each step various ``tidying up'' operations are applied to exhaustion: \begin{enumerate} \item If a singleton component is created in $F'$ (i.e. a component comprising a single taxon $a$), then we delete $a$ from both $T$ and $F'$; \item Degree-2 nodes are always suppressed; \item Common cherries are always reduced into a single taxon in both trees. \end{enumerate} The way we will choose edges to cut, combined with the tidying up operations, ensures that (unlike $T'$) $T$ remains connected at every step.
+At each step various ``tidying up'' operations are applied to exhaustion: \begin{enumerate} \item If a singleton component is created in $F'$ (i.e. a component comprising a single taxon $a$), then we delete $a$ from both $T$ and $F'$; \item Degree-2 nodes are always suppressed; \item Common cherries are always reduced into a single taxon in both trees.
+For example by discarding an arbitrary taxon from the common cheery in both $T$ and $F'$. \end{enumerate} The way we will choose edges to cut, combined with the tidying up operations, ensures that (unlike $T'$) $T$ remains connected at every step.
 More formally: if, at a given step, $T'$ has been cut into a forest $F'$ and $X'$ is the union of the taxa in $F'$, then $T$ will have been transformed into $T|X'$.
 To keep notation light we will henceforth refer simply to $T$ and $F'$, with the understanding that we are actually referring to the tree-forest pair encountered at a specific iteration of the algorithm.
 The general decision problem is as follows.
 We are given a $(T,F')$ tree-forest pair on a set $X' \subseteq X$ of taxa, and a parameter $k$, and we wish to know: is it possible to transform $F'$ into an agreement forest making at most $k$ further cuts (more formally: an agreement forest for $T|X'$ and $T'|X'$)?
 If we can answer this query we will, in particular, be able to answer the \emph{original} query of whether the original input $(T, T')$ has an agreement forest with at most $k+1$ components.
 Note that for $(T, T')$ the query $k=0$ returns TRUE if and only if $T = T'$.
-We use a recursive branching algorithm to answer this query and use $T(k)$ to denote the running time required to answer the query.
+We use a recursive branching algorithm to answer this query, and \DM{write $T(k)$ to denote the number of final configurations at the lowest level of the branching process (i.e. the number of `leaf' calls which return a value without any further recursive calls) that results from answering this query.
+Note that the total number of recursive calls in this branching process is at most twice the number of final calls, and the total running time of the algorithm is at most a polynomial factor larger than the total number of calls (because inside each call only a polynomial amount of work will be undertaken).} For brevity, and because we are only interested in the exponential dependence of the running time on $k$, we henceforth simply refer to $T(k)$ as ``running time''.

 The following branching rules are used; we assume that common cherries have already been (exhaustively) collapsed.